-Detailed instructions for collecting and management of the biological samples will be provided in a separate Laboratory Manual.
+Detailed instructions for the documentation, collection and management of the biological samples will be provided in a separate EPAD Sample Instruction Manual.
 Blood, Urine, Saliva and CSF samples will be collected annually in all EPAD LCS participants for potential future analyses of emerging AD biomarkers.
 All biological samples will be stored at University of Edinburgh, UK with reference to appropriate regulatory procedures.